mattermost/docs/source/collaborate/channel-naming-conventions.rst

 3. Header links

 When meeting remotely, add persistent links to your video or audio conferencing solution, like Zoom, Google Hangouts, or BlueJeans in the channel header.
-See our `documentation </collaborate/channel-header-purpose>`__ to learn more about working with channel headers.
+See our :doc:`documentation </collaborate/channel-header-purpose>` to learn more about working with channel headers.

 When it's time to meet, your team can select the conference link to connect.